 Head into nature and see how many different sounds you can identify.
 Are they close by?
 Far away?
 Repetitious?
 High-pitched?
-Make your own chart to write down your observations, or use the worksheet included in our Springtime Bundle.
+Make your own chart to write down your observations, or use the worksheet included in our Springtime Bundle or Sensory Bundle.

 Make and use a balance beam.